-- Provide for a new \$30.0 million delayed draw term facility, with available draws summarized as follows: - The Company may draw up to five (5) loans over a period of 18 months, each draw having a principal amount not less than \$3.0 million (or higher integral multiples of \$1.0 million), with aggregate draws outstanding not to exceed \$30.0 million; - o The final maturity of all drawn loans of April 12, 2029, with all payments of principal due on such date; - o Interest at a rate to be determined at the time of each draw, payable monthly in arrears on the outstanding aggregate principal balance. - Decrease the aggregate commitments for revolving loans from \$25.0 million to \$20.0 million; - Extend the termination date for revolving loans from August 31, 2024 to April 12, 2027; - Remove the borrowing base covenant restriction for revolving loans; - Replace LIBOR with SOFR as an interest rate option in connection with borrowings on revolving loans and adjust the definition of and reduce the applicable margin to reflect such replacement; - Amend the fixed charge coverage ratio definition to exclude principal payments on non-amortizing term loans that are refinanced with proceeds from permitted debt (as defined within the amendment); - Permit the Company to issue additional term notes under a new Private Shelf Agreement with Prudential as described below.
+- Provide for a new \$30.0 million delayed draw term facility, with available draws summarized as follows: - The Company may draw up to five (5) loans over a period of 18 months, each draw having a principal amount not less than \$3.0 million (or higher integral multiples of \$1.0 million), with aggregate draws outstanding not to exceed \$30.0 million; - o The final maturity of all drawn loans of April 12, 2029, with all payments of principal due on such date; - Interest at a rate to be determined at the time of each draw, payable monthly in arrears on the outstanding aggregate principal balance. - Decrease the aggregate commitments for revolving loans from \$25.0 million to \$20.0 million; - Extend the termination date for revolving loans from August 31, 2024 to April 12, 2027; - Remove the borrowing base covenant restriction for revolving loans; - Replace LIBOR with SOFR as an interest rate option in connection with borrowings on revolving loans and adjust the definition of and reduce the applicable margin to reflect such replacement; - Amend the fixed charge coverage ratio definition to exclude principal payments on non-amortizing term loans that are refinanced with proceeds from permitted debt (as defined within the amendment); - Permit the Company to issue additional term notes under a new Private Shelf Agreement with Prudential as described below.

-As of December 31, 2022, there were no revolving loans outstanding under the Line of Credit, leaving \$20.0 million available for additional revolving borrowings.
-During the year ended December 31, 2022, the Company had delayed draw term loan borrowings totaling \$30.0 million under the Line of Credit bearing interest ranging from 4.60% to 4.75%.
+As of December 30, 2023, there were no revolving loans outstanding under the Line of Credit, leaving \$20.0 million available for additional revolving borrowings.
+During the year ended December 30, 2023, the Company had delayed draw term loan borrowings totaling \$30.0 million under the Line of Credit bearing interest ranging from 4.60% to 4.75%.

 The Line of Credit has been and will continue to be used for general corporate purposes.
-During 2020, the Line of Credit was used to finance in part the 2020 Tender Offer (as indicated above in Note 6).
 The Line of Credit is secured by a lien against substantially all of the Company's assets, contains customary financial conditions and covenants, and requires maintenance of minimum levels of debt service coverage and maximum levels of leverage (all as defined within the Line of Credit).
-As of December 31, 2022, the Company was in compliance with all of its financial covenants.
+As of December 30, 2023, the Company was in compliance with all of its financial covenants.